The Digital Darkroom

 Course provides students of digital photography with an integrated approach to the digital darkroom.
 Students will learn to organize digital images for effective workflow.
 Content includes color management techniques, such as monitor calibration, image editing capabilities of Adobe Bridge/Camera RAW and Lightroom, Photoshop techniques for professional digital photographers, fine tonal and color adjustments, noise reduction, sharpening techniques, use of ICC color profiles in their printing procedures and a variety of fine art inkjet papers.

 IV.
 Learning Objectives

-G. To demonstrate proficiency in the use of .icc color profiles by producing excellent inkjet prints on a variety of fine art papers.
+- Demonstrate proficiency in the use of ICC color profiles by producing excellent inkjet prints on a variety of fine art papers.

 • plagiarism (turning in work not written by you, or lacking proper citation),